Sechs Kies: 2017: A new beginning, The 20th Anniversary and Another Light

-2018: Sechskies Eighteen
+2018: Sechskies Eighteen and Sunghoon's departure

 Sechs Kies successfully concluded their 20th anniversary concert in Daegu on January 6.

 On January 17, it was announced that YG Entertainment had successfully registered "Sechs Kies" with the Korea Intellectual Property Rights Information Service (KIPRIS) as an official trademark on April 24, 2017, allowing Sechs Kies members to exercise exclusive rights to the band name.